jjgomezg17/PESTEL-Driven-Investment-Insights/README.md

 #### Selection of countries that belong to the top 25 of GDP and its growth and that are countries where it is easy to do business

 ##### This is a selection process of countries that fulfill certain criteria.
 Specifically, the selected countries must be among the top 25 in terms of GDP and GDP growth.
 Additionally, they must be countries where it is easy to do business.
-This selection process aims to identify countries that have a strong economic performance and are also conducive to business development.
+This selection process aims to identify 4 countries that have a strong economic performance and are also conducive to business development.

+##### Which resulted in the following countries:

 ![1](https://github.com/jjgomezg17/Final-Project/blob/main/Images/1.png)

 #### PESTEL Analysis by Country and Sector

 ##### This is a project that involves conducting a PESTEL analysis for different countries and sectors.
 PESTEL stands for Political, Economic, Social, Technological, Environmental, and Legal factors that can affect the business environment of a country or a sector.
 The analysis will be conducted on various countries and sectors, and the sentiment of the news articles will be added to the analysis to see the score by each country and sector on each section of the analysis.
 The aim is to provide insights into the business environment of each country and sector and identify areas of opportunity or potential risk.

+##### It is crucial to emphasize that conducting a thorough analysis of each component of PESTEL for every industry in each country can yield valuable insights.
+Individual industries may not have the best scores in every PESTEL factor, but when compared across countries, a more favorable business environment may emerge for a particular industry in a specific location.

 ![2](https://github.com/jjgomezg17/Final-Project/blob/main/Images/2.png)